muratk5n/thirdwave/en/tweets/2022/week35.md

 ---

-On smartphone, whole RPi VNC desktop looks too small in landscape mode?
-Use the phone in portrait, zoom to one side of the desktop, and start all programs there.
-RPi res can be fixed on `/boot/config.txt`.
-Editors, PDF readers, all look fine, typically tall, thin windows anyway.

----

-Using tablet USB output as power source for RPi, good idea.
-No need for a seperate powerbank.
-Those Li-On batteries are heavy as shit.

----

 Fortune: "Before ‘quiet quitting’ in the U.S., there was ‘lying flat’ in China.
 How the anti-work movement swept the world’s two largest economies..